 Prospecting lists are lists of potential customers, usually in the form of datasheets, used to establish the first customer contact and guide each lead through the qualification process.

-Good quality data is vital for prospecting lists since it can help prioritize prospects and ensure the lead and contact data are valid and up to date.
+Good quality data is vital for prospecting lists since it can help prioritize prospects and ensure the lead and contact data are current.
 This ensures sales teams are only reaching out to active prospects.

 You can generate data to help your sales team find leads and make sales by building and maintaining good prospecting lists.